Jacques Hébert

-Jacques René Hébert (/fr/; 15 November 1757 – 24 March 1794) was a French journalist and the leading figure of the radical Hébertists political group during the French Revolution.
-As the founder and editor of the radical newspaper Le Père Duchesne, he had thousands of followers known as the Hébertists (French Hébertistes).
-A proponent of the Reign of Terror, he was eventually guillotined.
+Jacques René Hébert (/fr/; 15 November 1757 – 24 March 1794) was a French journalist and a prominent figure of the French Revolution.
+The founder and editor of the radical newspaper Le Père Duchesne, he was the chief spokesman for the Parisian sans-culottes.
+He and his followers, known as the Hébertists, played a major role in ushering in some of the most radical measures of the revolutionary period that culminated in the Reign of Terror.

+Born in Alençon into a bourgeois family, Hébert was brought to ruin by a lawsuit and fled to Paris in 1780, where he lived in destitution for nearly a decade.
+At the outbreak of the revolution he found success as a pamphleteer, and in 1790 he founded Le Père Duchesne, a newspaper noted for its provocative tone and ribald language that enjoyed immense popularity and widespread circulation among the Parisian working class.
+Hébert initially advocated in favour of a constitutional monarchy, focusing his attacks on the aristocracy and clergy.
+Following Louis XVI's failed flight to Varennes, he became violently critical of the monarchy as well.
+A member of the Cordeliers club, Hébert supported the Insurrection of 10 August 1792 and the September Massacres, and through his vitriolic rhetoric he played an active role in the fall of the Girondins in mid-1793.

+Hébert advocated for a programme of radical dechristianization, which brought him into conflict with Maximilien Robespierre, whom he denounced as too moderate.
+The Committee of Public Safety, long concerned by the ultra-revolutionary excesses of the Hébertists, ultimately decided to take action.
+Following a failed call for an insurrection, Hébert was arrested in 13 March 1794 and denounced.
+He was guillotined ten days later.

 Early life

 Hébert arrived in Paris in 1780, at the age of 23.

 Jacques René Hébert was born on 15 November 1757 in Alençon into a Protestant Huguenot family, to goldsmith, former trial judge, and deputy consul Jacques Hébert (died 1766) and Marguerite Beunaiche de Houdrie (1727–1787).

-Hébert studied law at the College of Alençon and went into practice as a clerk for a solicitor in Alençon, in which position he was ruined by a lawsuit against a Dr. Clouet.
-Hébert fled first to Rouen and then to Paris in 1780 to evade a substantial one thousand livre fine imposed for charges of slander.
+Hébert studied law at the College of Alençon and went into practice as a clerk to a solicitor in Alençon, where he was ruined by a lawsuit against Dr. Clouet.
+Hébert fled first to Rouen and then to Paris in 1780 to evade a substantial 1000 livre fine imposed for charges of slander.
 For a while, he passed through a difficult financial time and was supported by a hairdresser in Rue des Noyers.
 There he found work in a theater, La République, where he wrote plays in his spare time; but these were never produced.
 Hébert was eventually fired for theft and entered the service of a doctor.
 It is said he lived through expediency and fraud.

 In 1789, he began his writing with a pamphlet La Lanterne magique ou le Fléau des Aristocrates ("The Magic Lantern, or Scourge of Aristocrats").
 He published a few booklets.
-In 1790, he attracted attention through a pamphlet he published, and became a prominent member of the political club of the Cordeliers in 1791.
+In 1790, he attracted attention with a pamphlet he published and became a prominent member of the Cordeliers political club in 1791.